Wopple/limber-timber/README.md

   - ✅ Tags
 - ✅ Big Query Metadata
 - ✅ Database Adoption
+- ➡️ Raise Unsupported Operations
 - ➡️ JSON Schema
+  - To validate and auto complete migration files in IDEs
 - ✅ Database Specific Validation
 - ➡️ Templating
+  - To make it easy to swap out repeated values by making a change in one place
 - ➡️ Expand Grouped Operations
+  - To handle complex operations that do not have atomic support in the backend
 - ➡️ Grouped Operation Application
+  - To reduce round trips with the backend and reduce migration time
 - ➡️ Minimize Scan Output
+  - To generate a more human readable operation file
 - ➡️ Arbitrary DML SQL Migrations
 - ➡️ File System Metadata
 - ➡️ SQLite Database